GawdMode/Battle-Factory-Remix/README.md

 - Full PokeSurvive compatibility.
 When PokeSurvive is installed, Factory rentals and opponents receive their own independently randomized typings, stats, palettes, and movesets separate from your PokeSurvive run
 - Your real party is safely restored when a Factory run ends

-Battle Factory Remix supports Pokémon Crystal through Gen1Recomp.
-It contains the expanded Class, BP, Factory Head, Custom Machine, and Signature Gear systems.
+Battle Factory Remix supports Pokémon Red (Found within Saffron City), and Pokémon Crystal through Gen1Recomp.
+Crystal contains the expanded Class, BP, Factory Head, Custom Machine, and Signature Gear systems.